sarmstrong9/Group_Project_Real_Estate/README.md

 Need to update the tabs on our website instead of using 'R', "Machine Learning", etc...

-Jadon, refer to the word document on this branch.
-The yellow highlights show what needs to be updated on the "R.html" file on your branch.
-Please double-check to make sure all of it is present.
+Jadon, refer to the word document on this branch for your website design.